AlirezaRafiyian/AttendenceProject/README.md

 [![Python](https://img.shields.io/badge/Python-3.9-blue)](https://www.python.org/downloads/release/python-390/)

 ## Description
-This is a Python program for building a basic Telegram bot to share links.
+This is a Python program for recording entry and exit reports.

 ## Installation
 1. Make sure you have Python 3.9 installed.
 You can download it from [here](https://www.python.org/downloads/release/python-390/).